 You'll see many large media companies add these costs back since they want to get the highest Adj.
 EBITDA possible.
 In reality, you have to look at what the company's core business is and whether or not programming charges are a common occurrence.
 Because, of course, a great deal of programming does end up failing in the media world so you could think of programming charges as just being the cost of doing business (thus they should not be excluded, meaning they should not be added back).

 Take a look at this from ViacomCBS.
 They add back programming charges to all their non-GAAP numbers because, well, they want to make those numbers as large and impressive as possible!

-Note: In the TMT Interview Package we get into SBC and restructuring charge nuances as it relates to EBITDA add-backs.
+Note: In the TMT Interview Bundle we get into SBC and restructuring charge nuances as it relates to EBITDA add-backs.

 When it comes to the software sub-sector of tech, you can think about categorizing companies in a number of different ways.
 The most general way you can categorize all software companies is by saying that they're either horizontal or vertical software companies.

 Vertical software is any software that is aimed solely at addressing one industry's needs.
 So, this could be software specifically designed for use in real estate, retail, etc. The only qualification needed is that the software is aimed squarely at addressing one industry as opposed to being able to be utilized across distinct industries.

 For example, one of the most notable buyouts in 2020 was Thoma Bravo taking RealPage private for $10.2b.
 This would be a vertical software deal as RealPage is a real estate software company, focusing primarily on providing property management tools and data analytics for rentals.

 Vertical software companies are particularly popular for sponsors (e.g., Thoma Bravo, Vista, etc.) to acquire given that they tend to have quite stable recurring cashflows, address large markets, and have large monthly or annual fees (as most are B2B companies).